senorris/Chicago-Food-Inspection-Failures/README.md

 * I used [Flourish](https://flourish.studio/) a free data visualization tool to make my recent data chart

-* It is a simple chart that tracks the median zip code of each possible result for a food inspection
+* It is a simple chart that tracks the mode zip code for each possible result of a food inspection
-  *   This helps users understand where possible violations are coming from
+  *   This helps users understand where possible violations are coming from and where the resturants that pass are located

   ![alt-text](Zip%20Code%20Graph.jpeg)